Shop Pay Review: The Pros and Cons

 Shop Pay offers screenshot

 What’s more, in the Shop app, you can find offers that will multiply your Shop Cash.
-In some cases, these multipliers could be 10x or higher.
+In some cases, these multipliers could be 10x or higher — or you may see other special offers to be used alongside your Shop Cash.
 That said, merchants with larger multipliers may also have high minimum purchase requirements (or just sell really expensive items).
-Other restrictions may also apply — but, overall, it is possible to make your cashback go further.
+Other restrictions may also apply.
+Still, overall, it is possible to make your cashback go further.

-I realize that may be a bit confusing so, to simply see your Shop Cash balance and what will be expiring when, you can open the Shop app, tap on your balance, and select “View Activity.”
+I realize that may be a bit confusing so, to simply see your Shop Cash balance and what will be expiring when, you can open the Shop app, tap on your balance, and select the clock icon in the upper right to view your Shop Cash activity.

 Even if a retailer doesn’t have a multiplier offer, you can still redeem your Shop Cash at face value on eligible sites.
-Actually, I shouldn’t say “sites” because it seems you need to redeem Shop Cash via the Shop app as I don’t see the option when going directly to the retailer’s desktop site.
-But, to be sure, you can still earn Shop Cash from eligible retailers when buying on desktop, mobile browser, or in the Shop app.
+Actually, I shouldn’t say “sites” because it seems you need to redeem Shop Cash via the Shop app or the Shop.app site.
+In other words, while you can earn Shop Cash from eligible retailers directly, you can just go to their site to redeem it.
+Instead, head to the Shop app or site and search for the brand you want to buy from.

 Another part of the Shop Pay platform I should mention is their “buy now, pay later” option.
-Through a partnership with Afterpay, Shop Pay users can opt to split their purchases into four payments.
-Eligible purchases must be over $50 and less than $30,000.
+Through a partnership with Affirm, Shop Pay users can opt to split their purchases into multiple payments.
+Eligible purchases must be over $35 and less than $30,000.
 If this option is selected, users will pay for part of their purchase immediately, with subsequent payments due every two weeks for six weeks.

 Personally, I’ve never used this feature of Shop Pay nor any other BNPL.
 Because of this, it’s not something I can recommend.